LiorPytowski/SIMinspector/3_Concatenae files and merge tables/README.md

 The aim of this R script is to concatenate all the files created by the macro_2
-### How to use?
+## How to use?
 Place the script in the folder containing the output of the macro_2.

-(This is the folder containing the AdjacencyResults”, “ColocResults and “StatisticsOfLabelmap”)
+(This is the folder containing the AdjacencyResults”, “ColocResults and “StatisticsOfLabelmap” files)

 Open the R script in R studio by double clicking it.

-(if you don’t have R studio download and follow instructions from [here](https://support--rstudio-com.netlify.app/products/rstudio/download/))
+(if you don’t have R studio, download and follow instructions from [here](https://support--rstudio-com.netlify.app/products/rstudio/download/))

-In line 14 and 15 of the script you need to list the comparisons used in the previous macro

-[to be continued]
+Run the script (select the whole script [CTRL + A]  then run [CTRL + Enter])

-### FAQ
+## FAQ

 #### What are the units of the measurement outputs?
 Measurements in “StatisticsOfLabelmap” files are not calibrated.